Ertuğrul Bey (character): Reception

 In 2020, Engin Altan Düzyatan went on a short visit to Pakistan, where the series is extremely popular, accepting the invitation of a private business company.
 Pakistan's Make-A-Wish Foundation arranged a meeting between Düzyatan and three young terminally ill fans; when there, Engin said, "Thank you very much, I can see I inspired you and I am very happy for this love."
 After signing an agreement with the Lahore-based Chaudhary Group of Companies, of which he was a brand ambassador, he visited Lahore and became one of the top discussions on social media and one of his pictures with a lion went viral.
 He was treated with "a flood of love" while the Pakistani army had to protect him to avoid a stampede of people coming up to him.
 Engin Altan returned to Turkey when TikTok star, Kashif Zameer struck a deal of a million dollars but only paid 5 thousand back.
 Despite this fraud, it is rumoured that he will return to Pakistan soon, this was surprisingly said by Mian Kashif Zameer himself, after a clip went viral of his "pleasant memories".
 Düzyatan also wishes to appear in a Pakistani drama series one day, "if it has a good story."

 2 statues of Ertuğrul on horseback inspired by Diriliş: Ertuğrul were placed by a private cooperative housing society in Lahore, Pakistan in 2020.
 A bust of Ertuğrul was erected in Ordu, Turkey in 2020.
 It was removed by local authorities after it was pointed out that it resembled Düzyatan.

 Mustafa Hanif, a Pakistani Youtuber, was noted for being an "Ertugrul look-alike".

 Engin Altan Düzyatan has also been featured in 2020 in 'The Muslim 500' as one of the most influential Muslims because of the series and parents have even began to name their children Ertuğrul.

-Despite the fact that another actor was playing the role of Ertuğrul in Kuruluş: Osman, leaving many fans disappointed, his character was well-received and his death in the series was considered "emotional" even by the actor portraying Bamsı Bey, Nurettin Sönmez.